Skip to main content

 And then, on February 28, the situation escalated decisively - see the conclusion.

-The recovery from $4,680 to $5,274 in a single month, absorbing multiple headwinds (dollar spike, margin hikes, Iran-talk optimism), is structurally bullish.
-The pattern mirrors behaviour seen at every prior psychological level during this rally: consolidation followed by advance.
+Gold’s recovery from $4,680 to $5,274 in a single month, absorbing multiple headwinds (dollar spike, margin hikes, Iran-talk optimism), is structurally consistent with the pattern seen at prior psychological levels during this cycle: consolidation around the round number followed by advance through it.
+Whether that pattern persists from here is contingent on the geopolitical and monetary backdrop, not on technical structure alone.

 Mining equities

-For the second consecutive report, the news here is genuinely positive - and more so than in January.
+For the second consecutive report, mining-equity indices outpaced the metal — and more visibly than in January.

 Sister metals